sindresorhus/Gifski/gifski-api/README.md

 cargo build --lib --release --target=aarch64-apple-ios
 ```

-The build will print "dropping unsupported crate type `cdylib`" warning.
-This is normal and expected when building for iOS (the cdylib option exists for other platforms).
+The build may print "dropping unsupported crate type `cdylib`" warning.
+This is expected when building for iOS.

 This will create a static library in `./target/aarch64-apple-ios/release/libgifski.a`.
 You can add this library to your Xcode project.
 See [gifski.app](https://github.com/sindresorhus/Gifski) for an example how to use libgifski from Swift.